St Monica's College

 St Monica's College is a Catholic co-educational secondary school which was established in 1964.
 Located across two main campuses, it is situated just north of Melbourne, Australia in the suburb of Epping.
 The College also includes a small country campus in Strath Creek which is used as a retreat and by visiting class groups.
 The College is a member of the Sports Association of Catholic Co-educational Secondary Schools (SACCSS).

 History

-St Monica's College, Epping, originally commenced its operations as an annexe to St Peter's Primary School in 1964 under the auspices of the Sisters of the Good Samaritan.
+St Monica's College, Epping, originally began its operations as an annexe to St Peter's Primary School in 1964 under the auspices of the Sisters of the Good Samaritan.
 A growing population in the area made it clear that a fully functioning secondary school would soon be needed and the College at Epping was planned and building commenced in 1966.

 The name, St Monica's, was bestowed on the College by Archbishop Simonds in 1966 but it was not until February 1967 that the completed buildings in Davisson Street were officially blessed and opened by Bishop Moran.